AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

     ![Recovery Options](./media/backup-azure-backup-sharepoint/recovery-options.png)

+    >[!NOTE]
-    >[AZURE.NOTE] You can choose to throttle the network bandwidth usage.
+    > You can choose to throttle the network bandwidth usage.
 This minimizes impact to the production server during production hours.

 11. Review the summary information, and then click **Recover** to begin recovery of the file.